abondar24/ServerlessAI/FeedbackFilter/README.md

  502 - AWS infrastructure not available
 ```

-2. Translate - reads posted messages from stream, makes translation and pushes messages to stream for sentiment analysis
+2. Translate - Reads posted messages from stream, makes translation and pushes messages to stream for sentiment analysis
-3. Sentient -  detects type of translated feedback.
+3. Sentient -  Detects type of translated feedback.
 If it is negative,mixed neutral or positive with score less than 85%, it is pushed to classifier stream
+4. Classifier - Uses trained classifier and saves json with results to the bucket
 ## Build and deploy lambda

 ```